1j01/quick-move/README.md

 The fastest workflow for reorganizing thousands of files.

 - [x] Move files to a folder by typing its name
-  - technically works... but need to improve matching/autocomplete for this tool to be useful
 - [ ] Fuzzy folder name completion
 - [ ] Create folders on the fly
 - [ ] AI suggestions for where to move files